Fairmont Olympic Hotel Seattle Executive Suite Introduction

 Opposite the minibar was a decent sized closet with plenty of space for luggage and for hanging clothes.
-There was also an in-room safe, extra pillows and ironing board.
+There was also in-room safe, extra pillows and ironing board.

-At the far end of the hallway was a large marble bathroom, featuring a tub/shower combo, vanity with single sink, and semi-private toilet area.
+At the far end of the hallway was a large marble bathroom, featuring a tub/shower combo, vanity with single sink, and a semi-private toilet area.
 While it’s clear the bathroom had been recently renovated, I was a bit surprised they didn’t add a walk-in shower to replace the tub/shower combo.
 Although functionally it was dated, the finishes, cleanliness and hardware quality were top-notch.

-We were fairly tired after the long drive, and mainly stayed in the room outside of grabbing a few cocktails in the lobby and going a walk.
+We were fairly tired after the long drive and mainly stayed in the room outside of grabbing a few cocktails in the lobby and going a walk.
 The hotel does have an indoor pool and fitness centre, along with a spa (not a Fairmont Willow Steam spa), though we didn’t get to experience those amenities on this stay.

 Fairmont Olympic Hotel Seattle Executive Suite Bottom Line

 Overall this was a really great stay, though I can’t say anything was particularly memorable.
-The location is great for visitors to Seattle, and the hotel exterior and common areas are impressive, but other than that it felt kind of like any other business hotel in the world.
+The location is great for visitors to Seattle, and the hotel exterior and common areas are impressive but other than that it felt kind of like any other business hotel in the world.
 The guest room improvements felt a little ‘cookie cutter’ and very similar to the finishes used on the recently renovated Fairmont Empress Hotel in Victoria.
 It’s not that the rooms are bad in any way, they just feel a bit bland and don’t quite fit the grandness of the hotel.